-Although we love our awning, we did not think about how to attach an awning to a fiberglass, curved roof prior to buying (duh).
+Although we love our awning, we did not think about how to attach an awning to fiberglass, curved roof prior to buying (duh).

 Without a roof rack to support the weight of the awning and serious curvature to contend with, we debated on throwing in the towel and sending the awning back.

 Thank goodness we persevered.
-We managed to attach a permanent awning to a curved fiberglass roof without the use of expensive difficult-to-find hardware like a specialized roof racks or gutter racks.
+We managed to attach a permanent awning to a curved fiberglass roof without the use of expensive difficult-to-find hardware like specialized roof racks or gutter racks.